SheetJS/sheetjs/misc/docs/README.md

 ```

-A complete example using XHR is [included in the xhr demo](demos/xhr/), along
+A complete example using XHR is [included in the XHR demo](demos/xhr/), along
 with examples for fetch and wrapper libraries.
 This example assumes the server
 can handle Base64-encoded files (see the demo for a basic nodejs server):